 For starters, this is Stewed and Sweetened Apricots Served with Fresh Cream.
 But for old timers, it is an quintessential way to end a hearty and rich Hyderabadi meal – with Khobani Ka Meetha.

 Call it Khobani, Qobani, Khubani, Qubani ka meetha or anything – it is one of the exotic desserts that should figure out in your ‘must try or rather die’ list.
 Orchardiers from India may claim that they have good apricots but the best ones come from remote areas of Afghanistan and they remain, till date, sinfully exotic.

 Dried Apricots – 1 Kg

 Fresh Cream for Serving

-While it is a genreal practice to serve this exotic dessert with icecream or custard, it would be a better idea to stick to the original way to serving it with fresh cream.
+While it is a general practice to serve this exotic dessert with ice cream or custard, it would be a better idea to stick to the original way to serving it with fresh cream.